Wayfair is having a Save Big, Give Back sale — here are the best picks | CNN Underscored

-Wayfair has been a go-to for a ton of people for a while now, and their current Save Big, Give Back sale is giving their famously great bargains an even better spin.
+Wayfair has been a go-to for a ton of people for a while now, and its current Save Big, Give Back sale is giving its famously great bargains an even better spin.
 During the promotion, which runs now through 9 a.m.
-EST on August 10, Wayfair will donate 10% of profits — starting with a minimum of $1,000,000 — to Community Solutions, which helps communities in the U.S. with homelessness.
+EST on Aug.
+10, Wayfair will donate 10% of profits — starting with a minimum of $1,000,000 — to Community Solutions, which helps communities in the US with homelessness.

 If you have a few needs around the house — or you’ve just moved and have a new place to furnish — it’s a great time to shop, score some discounts (up to 80% off!) and do a little good in the process.
 Read on for some of our top picks from the sale below.
 (P.S.: You can trust they’re good ones; each pick has a rating of 4.5 or more.)